gewenyu99/ga4gh-search-docs/content/docs/getting-started/consume-data/doc.md

 The Search API supports query operation through SQL statements.

-The GA4GH Search API’s SQL dialect has been selected for compatibility with current major open source database platforms including Presto SQL, PostgreSQL, and MySQL, as well as BigQuery.
-There are occasional name or signature differences, but a GA4GH Search API implementation atop any of the major database platforms should be able to pass through queries that use the functions listed below with only minor tweaks.
+The GA4GH Search API's SQL dialect has a famililar interface insipired by current major open source database platforms including Presto SQL, PostgreSQL, and MySQL, as well as BigQuery.
+If you have prior experience with these database platforms, you'll feel right at home with only minor adjustments.

 [Supported SQL functions](https://github.com/ga4gh-discovery/ga4gh-search/blob/develop/SEARCHSPEC.md#sql-functions)